kushagra497/BiteRush/README.md

 ## How to Use

-1. Clone the repository:
+1. Clone the repository.

-2. 2.
-Open the index.html file in your web browser to view the ByteRush website.
+2. Open the index.html file in your web browser to view the ByteRush website.

 ## Contributing